The Dow Jones industrial average was up 200 points.

 He was a war hero.

-Now we come forth 2000 again.
+Now we come forth 2000.

 Now, why is that?

-Very simple, and I warned you people of this not long after I began to serve this nation from behind the golden EIB microphone.
+And I warned you people of this not long after I began to serve this nation from behind the golden EIB microphone.

-We are well, Vietnam ends wins, 72, 75, 30 years.
+We are, well, Vietnam ends when, 72, 75, 30 years.

 That's a generation.

-In 30 years, we've Had a whole generation born that has no direct experience or knowledge with an America victorious in war other than the four-day Gulf War.
+In 30 years, we've had a whole generation born that has no direct experience or knowledge with an America victorious in war other than the four-day Gulf War.

 And that was over so fast it looked like a video game to a lot of people.